sirhamsteralot/HaE-HamTweaks/README.md

-# Welcome to the HaE-HamTweaks wiki!
+# Welcome to the HaE-HamTweaks git!

 [How to install](https://github.com/sirhamsteralot/HaE-HamTweaks/wiki/Installation)